Home

 The Tasting Wheel

-Provide tasting wheels.
-These give the participants detailed options for the aroma and taste of the whiskey.
-All of your friends may not be seasoned bourbon enthusiasts, so it’s good to provide tasting wheels with these helpful options.
-There are many free options online.
+Provide tasting wheels and bourbon tasting scorecard.
+Tasting and aroma charts give the participants detailed options for the aroma and taste of the whiskey.
+Your friends may not be seasoned bourbon enthusiasts, so providing tasting wheels with these helpful options is good.
+There are many inexpensive bourbon/whiskey tasting kit options online.

 A Host